Soli Deo gloria

 Hiccup let a breath escape him as he kept his eye on the axe.
 Shrugging his thin shoulders, he answered, "No idea."

-Hiccup quickly groaned and complained, "Geez, Legs, your breath stinks!"
+Hiccup quickly groaned and complained, "Wow, Legs, your breath stinks!"

 "Okay, you lost one of your teeth, and you're happy about that?"
 Hiccup wondered.
-Losing grown up teeth was not that much of a deal around here.
-Bar fights broke out nearly every day, as a matter of fact, the day just wouldn't be right unless someone got punched in the head while drunk.
+Losing grown-up teeth was not that much of a deal around here.
+Bar fights broke out nearly every day, as a matter of fact; the day just wouldn't be normal unless someone got punched in the head while drunk.
 It wasn't that unusual.

 Hiccup picked up the axe and swung it around a bit to test it, flinging it accidentally into the wall of the forge.
 Both boys let out a little hiss as it collided into the wall.
 Wiping the hair out of his face, Hiccup trudged to the wall and started to pull the axe out, cursing occasionally as he do so.